 Spring pressure is within the range to load the rounds properly.
 The material of the spring is steel or steel alloys.

-The follower is the member on the top of the spring, which follows the cartridge up towards the chamber.
+The follower is the member on the top of the spring, following the cartridge towards the chamber.
 All bullets mount on the follower, and the spring connects with the follower.

 The follower is cylindrical and provides accurate alignment to the cartridges to avoid jamming.

 Feed lips are only available in the box magazine.
-It mounts on the top of the magazine and functions to ensure the proper movement of the rounds toward the chamber.
+It mounts on the top of the magazine and ensures the proper movement of the rounds toward the chamber.

 - Understand 11 Key Parts of a Knife: Names, Functions & Diagram